 With a grateful heart,

-Ortega for Mayor: An Independent Thinker for an Independent Scottsdale
+Mayor Dave Ortega: An Independent Thinker for an Independent Scottsdale

 My unwavering support for the Scottsdale Police Department began when I married into a law enforcement SPD family.
 Lt.
 Michael Gannon retired from NYPD in 1966 and joined SPD to modernize the force.
 Chief Gannon retired in 1989 and oversaw completion of SPD Via Linda HQ.
 In 1980, I married his daughter.
-Mutual respect for the sacrifice, vigilance, accountability and community policing required to "Protect and Serve" are embedded at my core.
+Mutual respect for the sacrifice, vigilance, accountability and community policing to "Protect and Serve" are embedded at my core.

-Dave Ortega Key Positions:
+Mayor Ortega Accomplishments and Key Positions:

 - Police protection, Fire and EMT safety, quality reliable city services and fiscal responsibility are priorities during this COVID-19 crisis era.
 As mayor, working with the new council, we must efficiently align Level-of Service with revenues.
 On my watch neighborhoods, streets, businesses and schools will be protected.

 - Unanimous Council approval of 2021-22 Budget funding Police and Fire Departments June 2021.